Faith, Blogs, Books, Movies, and More

-Kevin Ott -- movie buff, Christian author (represented by Hartline Literary agency), screenwriter, and composer -- earned his B.A. in Music Composition at the University of California, Santa Barbara in 2003, where he also studied literature and film scoring.
+Kevin Ott -- Christian author represented by Hartline Literary agency, worship leader, movie critic, screenwriter, and composer -- earned his B.A. in Music Composition at the University of California, Santa Barbara in 2003, where he also studied literature and film scoring.
 Yale University published Kevin's article "The Most Beloved Chord in Music History, Pt.
 1" in their curated music news site through the Yale Music Library, and Kevin is working on two books that explore the theological insights of C.S.
 Lewis from the perspective of music.

 A few of Kevin's favorite sites: